cockroachdb/docs/v2.2/architecture/replication-layer.md

 **Intra-locality**

-If all the replicas are in the same locality, the decision is made entirely on the basis of the number of leases on each node that contains a replica, trying to achieve an equitable distribution of leases across all of them.
+If all the replicas are in the same locality, the decision is made entirely on the basis of the number of leases on each node that contains a replica, trying to achieve a roughly equitable distribution of leases across all of them.
+This means the distribution isn't perfectly equal; it intentionally tolerates small deviations between nodes to prevent thrashing.

 **Inter-locality**